CiscoDevNet/finesse-sample-code/NonGadgetPythonSample/README.md

 # Cisco Finesse - Non-Gadget Python Sample
 The non-gadget Python sample presents a Python script that utilizes the Finesse REST APIs to sign in/out, change the agent state, and do a GET on the user.
 The example script implements the logic to connect to the Finesse Notification Service using the [SleekXMPP Library](http://sleekxmpp.com/) to receive Finesse notifications.
 Other [Python XMPP libraries](http://xmpp.org/software/libraries.html) are also available.
 All responses and events will simply print to the console.
 This script does NOT integrate these Finesse notifications back to the User object.
-This code has been tested with Python 3.4.2.
+This code has been tested with Finesse 11.5 and Python 3.4.2.

 This sample contains the following files: